Updated: Dec 17, 2021

-If you dream of simply living free, making art all day, and being out in nature East Jesus is the place for you.
-While it's definitely not a glamorous or easy life out there, anyone looking to live off-grid and throw away their ties to civilization in a community of free thinkers is welcome.
-East Jesus is a hippy commune in the Sonoran Desert just past Slab City, where they make art and enjoy the simple life.
-In this post, I’d like to give you some background in this area and show you my experience in this desert community.
+If you dream of simply living free, making art all day, and being out in nature, the neighborhood of East Jesus just might be the place for you.
+While it's definitely not a glamorous or easy life out there, anyone looking to live off-grid and throw away their ties to civilization (and decent hygiene) in a community of free thinkers and dreamers is welcome to go join in on the fun!

 What is East Jesus?

-Most of the sculptures here have something to say, such as the wall of TVs facing light on how media obstructs our view of the world.
-There is also a mannequin with a chain around his neck being pulled into the ground by his mountain of stuff, showing how our need to consume drags us down.
+Most of the sculptures here have something to say, usually something rather angsty about the government or consummerism in America, such as the wall of TVs facing light on how media obstructs our view of the world.
+There is also a mannequin with a chain around his neck being pulled into the ground by his mountain of stuff, showing how our need to consume drags us down in life.
 Some of the best parts of this place are the random sculptures, such as dinosaurs, boats, an actual commuter plane and so much more...

 If you haven’t checked it out yet, I also have a post on Slab City the off-grid neighbor to this place.
 Also, if you’re looking for more things to see in the area you can check out The Salton Sea, an abandoned resort location by a lonely desert sea.

 Until next time,